Easy Spiced Oat Milk Latte (Dairy-Free)

 - Heat oat milk, cinnamon sticks, cardamom pods, whole cloves, ginger, and salt in a small saucepan over low-medium heat for 10 minutes, or until warm and just starting to bubble.

 - Pour the warm oat milk through a fine-mesh strainer and into a liquid measuring cup.
 Whisk vigorously until the milk is frothy and has bubbles.
-(You may also pour the milk into an automatic frother if desired.)
+(You can also pour the milk into an automatic frother if you have one.)

 - Pour the brewed espresso coffee into a mug.
 Pour frothed milk on top.